-Keynote speaker to emphasize organizational
+Keynote speaker to emphasize organizational safety culture

-Salem - Workers, contractors, and employers in Oregon’s pulp, paper, and forest products industries are invited to attend a Nov.
+Salem, OR — Workers, contractors, and employers in Oregon’s pulp, paper, and forest products industries are invited to attend a Nov.
 28-Dec.
 1 conference designed to highlight innovative workplace safety and health ideas.
 Topics covered will include everything from scaffold safety and personal and worksite disaster preparedness to managing driver behavior and creating and maintaining safe operating procedures.

 The Occupational Safety and Health Division (Oregon OSHA) is one of several partners presenting the 27th annual Western Pulp, Paper & Forest Products Safety & Health Conference at the Red Lion Hotel on the River – Jantzen Beach in Portland.